-By supervising both the full and uncertainty-intensified images, we promote stronger gradient flow toward uncertain or low-opacity Gaussians without compromising photometric quality.
-This strategy mirrors the role of residual skip connections in ResNet~\citep{He_2016_CVPR} (Fig.~\ref{fig:res_learning}(b)), supporting more stable convergence and mitigating overfitting in sparse or wide-baseline training settings.
-It is particularly effective in the early stages of next-best-view selection, where reconstruction is sensitive to both sparsely initialized regions and supervision bias caused by overfitting to limited views.
+\cam{ The amplification factor $1/(1-\alpha_k)$ grows as the Gaussian $k$ becomes more opaque.
+Intuitively, dropping a high-opacity occluder redirects gradient toward previously occluded, weakly contributing Gaussians, the source of our residual supervision.} By supervising both full and uncertainty-intensified images, we promote stronger gradient flow toward uncertain or low-opacity Gaussians without compromising photometric quality.
+This strategy mirrors the effect of residual skip connections in ResNet~\cite{He_2016_CVPR} (Fig.~\ref{fig:res_learning}(b)), enabling more stable convergence and reducing overfitting in sparse or wide-baseline training settings.
+It is particularly effective during early next-best-view selection, when reconstruction is sensitive to both sparsely initialized regions and supervision bias from limited views.